September 7, 2019 Officer-Involved Shooting

 When will the dash camera footage of the incident be released to the public?

 The city understands the public’s desire to view the dash camera video of the September 7 officer-involved shooting.
 However, at this time, that data has been deemed not public under state law and will not be released.
 The HCSO is still investigating the case and has not yet completed its investigation of the incident.
-The city has consulted with both the HCSO and the Hennepin County Attorney’s Office (HCAO) and has been informed that neither agency will be releasing any information involving the incident until the investigation is completed.
+The city has consulted with both the HCSO and the Hennepin County Attorney’s Office (HCAO) and has been informed that neither agency will be releasing any information involving the incident until the investigation and review is complete.

 Not releasing the dash camera footage until the investigation has been completed has been the practice in all fatal police-use-of-force cases investigated by Hennepin County.
 The City of Richfield has also consulted with its city attorneys and has been advised to not release video data pertaining to an ongoing law enforcement investigation.